octobercms/docs/3.x/cms/features/polling.md

 ---
-subtitle: Used for lazy loading and repeated updates.
+subtitle: Used for lazy loading and repeating updates.
 ---
 # Polling